nyaray/shortie/README.md

 and the application stack if you're trying things out, but if you've deployed a stack locally, you can re-use the database container.

+## Testing

+To run the tests in a container, call `test.sh`.

-### Testing
+### Testing in Your Host Environment

-To run the tests, you can do `mix test`.
+To run the tests in your host environment, you can do `mix test`.
 The following snippet relies on `watch` to re-run the tests whenever code or a test is changed.

     (while true; do; watch -n1 -g 'git diff lib test | sha1sum' > /dev/null 2>&1 && if [ $? -eq 0 ]; then; echo "=== CHANGE DETECTED ==="; fi; done) | mix test --listen-on-stdin